PergenDeveloper/proposal/README.md

 # PROPOSAL

-This project is a proposal of how manage validation in mutations and return custom errors to the front-end with the following schema without using graphene-django:
+This project is a proposal of how manage validation in mutations and return custom errors to the front-end with the following schema without using graphene-django Forms:

 `
 {